WPI University Lecture to Address 'The Obligation of Knowledge'

 The University Lecture Series, which is open to the public and sponsored by the WPI Office of the President, provides a forum for speakers of national and international importance to enhance scholarly and scientific learning and stimulate intellectual conversation in the community.

 Oates, a nationally recognized scientist, science educator, and higher education leader, is the Peterson Family Dean of Arts and Sciences at WPI.
-As the inaugural arts and sciences dean at WPI, Oates oversees seven academic departments—Biology and Biotechnology, Chemistry and Biochemistry, Computer Science, Humanities and Arts, Mathematical Sciences, Physics, and Social Science and Policy Studies—as well as WPI's interdisciplinary programs in Environmental Science, Robotics, and Interactive Media and Game Development.
+As the inaugural arts and sciences dean at WPI, Oates oversees seven academic departments—Biology and Biotechnology, Chemistry and Biochemistry, Computer Science, Humanities and Arts, Mathematical Sciences, Physics, and Social Science and Policy Studies—as well as WPI's interdisciplinary programs in Environmental Science, Robotics, and Interactive Media & Game Development.

 She is also responsible for helping promote and augment WPI's aggressive investment in the life sciences, which includes the Gateway Park development, the Life Sciences and Bioengineering Center, the George I. Alden Life Sciences and Bioengineering Educational Center, and the addition of more than 10 new tenure-track faculty members in life sciences fields over the past three years.
 Driven by these investments, enrollment in WPI's life sciences programs has grown 86 percent over the past four years.